Tod-dev/starter-telegram-bot/README.md

-# Telegram Bot, built on Cyclic 🤖
+# Telegram Bot 🤖 to monitor energy production

 Get real time alerts of energy production of solar panels and home battery percentage from [mysolaredge].